The 4 Essential Electric Toothbrushes for 2020

 For Shopper Who Wants Options: Oral-B Pro

-“For someone looking for options, the Oral-B Pro Series is a great place to start,” recommends Dr. Craig Rousso of Diamond Smiles Dentistry in Homewood, Alabama.
+"For someone looking for options, the Oral-B Pro Series is a great place to start," recommends Dr. Craig Rousso of Mountain Brook Smiles in Birmingham, Alabama.
 The line has a variety of models, ranging in price and number of gadgets, so every brusher can find his or her best fit.
-“I even love the basic model.
+"I even love the basic model.
 It has a standard mode, internal timer, and a pressure sensor to help you from brushing too hard and causing gum recession.
-Plus, the small, rotating, round head lets you reach small spaces some other electric toothbrushes might miss.”
+Plus, the small, rotating, round head lets you reach small spaces some other electric toothbrushes might miss."

 BUY IT: $34.97 - $219.97, walmart.com